metamath/lamp-guide/docs/11/index.md

 or how to create proofs, the best place to go is probably the [Metamath mailing list](https://us.metamath.org/mm-mailing-list.html).
-We'd love to see more people creating proofs and getting them into metamath databases!
+We'd love to see more people creating proofs and getting them into Metamath databases!
 There's a lot to learn, but we would be delighted to help.

 ## Reference manual